colbymillerdev/tweet-delete/README.md

 # Usage

-Go to the folder containing the _tweet.js_ file and run the following command:
+Go to the folder containing the _tweets.js_ file and run the following command:

 ```
 npx tweet-delete tweets